 Real ID deadline is weeks away and most states aren't fully compliant yet

 In less than a month, Americans and permanent residents will only be able to pass through airport security or enter a federal government building if they have a Real ID.
-Most states are not yet fully compliant, though they've had 18 years to prepare for this deadline.
+Most states are not yet fully compliant, though they've had nearly 20 years to prepare for this deadline.

 The Real ID is an enhanced ID card issued by state drivers license agencies.
 To obtain one, people are required to show a valid ID, as well as proof of identity, such as a passport or certified birth certificate, proof of a Social Security number and date of birth, plus two documents showing state residency, including a utility bill, credit card statement or rental agreement.